LucasDelfino92/morrowindsharp/mw2.md

 - [**Shut the Fuck up Cliff Racers**](https://www.nexusmods.com/morrowind/mods/46588) by Merlord
 Drastically reduces the frequency of idle Cliff Racer screeches, by editing the kf file of the cliff racer mesh.
 - [**Silent Assassins**](https://www.nexusmods.com/morrowind/mods/44371) by R-Zero
-Assassin class NPCs will be 10 times less likely to grunt or taunt you in combat, living up to their reputation of being deadly silent killers.
+Assassin class NPCs will be 10 times less likely to grunt or taunt you in combat.
 - [**Sound Spell Sound Effect**](https://www.nexusmods.com/morrowind/mods/43300) by R-Zero
 With this plugin the player can hear an actual noise when he's under the effects of the Sound magic.
-Its volume depends on the total magnitude of the effect.
 - [**Tunnel Cough**](https://www.nexusmods.com/morrowind/mods/47603) by R-Zero
 Makes all Miner class NPCs periodically cough.
 - [**Water Sounds**](https://www.nexusmods.com/morrowind/mods/47794) by abot